PHILOSOPHY PATHWAYS ISSN 2043-0728

 soul feel a particular passion.

-mental representations and the passions.
+In the Principles of Philosophy, Descartes distinguishes between mental representations and the passions.
 He explains that

 if we imagine ourselves enjoying some good, the act of